andrewcccc/andrewcccc.github.io/projects.md

 **Objective:** The goal of this project is to address this need with the development of an integrated mini-production facility equipped with sensors, controllers and actuators that features both a monitoring-reporting system and an artificial intelligence- based control-decision-making system to optimize conditions for plant growth and the overall energy cost.

 **Tasks:** I designed and developed an Android mobile application to retrieve current, humidity, temperature sensor data and mushroom images for monitoring the conditions of our mushrooms in the greenhouse.
-The project code for the app can be found in [here](https://github.com/andrewcccc/Greenhouse).
+The project code for the app can be found [here](https://github.com/andrewcccc/Greenhouse).

-The app was built in Andorid Studio programming in Java.
+The app was built in Android Studio programming in Java.

-Hightlights:
+Highlights:
 * Used Retrofit API to retrieve JSON sensor data
 * Used MPAndroidChart library to display graphical data
 * Used Picasso library to retrieve image results